Extracting Unsatisfiable Cores for LTL via Temporal Resolution: Introduction

 In \cite{ACimattiMRoveriVSchuppanSTonetta-CAV-2007} Cimatti et al.~perform extraction of \ucs for PSL to accelerate a PSL satisfiability solver by performing Boolean abstraction.
 Their notion of \ucs is coarser than ours and their solver is based on BDDs and on SAT.
-An investigation of notions of \ucs for LTL including the relation between \ucs and vacuity is performed in \cite{VSchuppan-SCP-2012}.
+An investigation of notions of \ucs for LTL including the relation between \ucs and vacuity is performed by the author in \cite{VSchuppan-SCP-2012}.
+Various notions based on syntax trees, on conjunctive normal forms, on tableaux, and on SAT-based bounded model checking (e.g., \ifnoappendix\cite{ABiere-HandbookOfSatisfiability-2009}\else\cite{ABiereACimattiEClarkeYZhu-TACAS-1999,ABiere-HandbookOfSatisfiability-2009}\fi) are discussed.
+One of the translations from LTL into a conjunctive normal form is very similar to the one used in this article.
+It is accompanied by a translation back from the conjunctive normal form to an LTL formula, but it assumes a minimal \uc as its input.
+In some cases it provides more information than the translation from SNF back to LTL used in this article.
+For example, it points out that a positive polarity occurrence of an until formula can be replaced with a weak until formula.
+That feature is left as future work in this article.
 No implementation or experimental results are reported, and \tr is not considered.
 Hantry et al.~suggest a method to extract \ucs for LTL in a tableau-based solver \cite{FHantryMHacid-FLACOS-2011}.
 No implementation or experiments are reported.
-Awad et al.~\cite{AAwadRGoreZHouJThomsonMWeidlich-InformationSystems-2012} use tableaux to extract \ucs in the context of synthesizing business process templates.
-The description of the method is sketchy and incomplete, the notion of \uc appears to be one of a subset of a set of formulas, and no detailed experimental evaluation is carried out.
+In \cite{FHantryLSaisMHacid-ElectronicColloquiumOnComputationalComplexity-2012} the decision and search problems for minimal \ucs for LTL are shown to be \PSPACE- and \FPSPACE-complete, respectively.
 In \cite{ACimattiSMoverSTonetta-FMCAD-2011} Cimatti et al.~show how to prove and explain unfeasibility of message sequence charts for networks of hybrid automata.
-They consider a different specification language and use an SMT-based algorithm.
-Some work deals with unrealizable rather than unsatisfiable cores. \cite{ACimattiMRoveriVSchuppanATchaltsev-VMCAI-2008} handles specifications in GR(1), which is a proper subset of LTL.
-K\"{o}nighofer et al.~present methods to help debugging unrealizable specifications by extracting unrealizable cores and simulating counterstrategies \cite{RKoenighoferGHofferekRBloem-FMCAD-2009} as well as performing error localization using model-based diagnosis \cite{RKoenighoferGHofferekRBloem-HVC-2010}.
-Raman and Kress-Gazit \cite{VRamanHKressGazit-CAV-2011} present a tool that points out unrealizable cores in the context of robot control. \cite{VSchuppan-SCP-2012} explores more fine-grained notions of unrealizable cores than \cite{ACimattiMRoveriVSchuppanATchaltsev-VMCAI-2008, RKoenighoferGHofferekRBloem-FMCAD-2009}.
+They consider a different specification language and use an SMT-based (e.g., \cite{CBarrettRSebastianiSSeshiaCTinelli-HandbookOfSatisfiability-2009}) algorithm.